-During sleep, a person’s breathing naturally becomes less consistent and shifts as they move through the different stages of sleep.
+During sleep, a person’s respiratory rate (breaths per minute) naturally becomes less consistent and shifts as they move through the different stages of sleep.
 It’s normal for a sleeper to have periods of slow or shallow breathing and short pauses in breaths.
 While normal, these changes in breathing can cause a sleeper’s blood oxygen levels to temporarily decrease.

 While minor changes in blood oxygen levels are expected during sleep, a wide range of health problems can cause oxygen levels to drop too low.
-Tissues in the body need oxygen to stay healthy, so a blood oxygen level that is too low can be dangerous to a person’s health.
+Tissues in the body need oxygen to stay healthy, so a blood oxygen level that's too low can be dangerous to a person’s health.

 Blood oxygen levels can be measured through a blood test or by using a medical device called a pulse oximeter.
 A pulse oximeter is a small device that is typically clipped on a finger and provides an estimate of the level of oxygen in the blood.